 Late morning was pleasantly warm.
 Jeremy directed his feet toward the deli overlooking the boat ramp.
 He was hungry.

-A water taxi with a decaying hull was being slowly backed into the bay.
-A man waving his arms behind the trailer suddenly shouted: “Stop!”
+A water taxi on a trailer was being slowly backed into the bay.
+A man waving his arms near the water suddenly shouted: “Stop!”

 He returned to the patio to wait.